syncfusion-content/blazor-docs/blazor/gantt-chart/selection.md

 ## Drag selection

-The GanttChart allows to select range of cells or rows by mouse ot touch dragging.To enable drag selection, set the `AllowDragSelection` property of [GanttSelectionSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSelectionSettings.html) as true.
+The GanttChart allows to select range of cells or rows by mouse or touch dragging.To enable drag selection, set the `AllowDragSelection` property of [GanttSelectionSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSelectionSettings.html) as true.

 * Set [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSelectionSettings.html#Syncfusion_Blazor_Gantt_GanttSelectionSettings_Type) property as `Multiple`, to select multiple rows or cells in grid by mouse/touch dragging.